Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: Introduction

-In this paper we study the controllability and observability properties for a reaction-diffusion system which degenerates into a parabolic-elliptic system describing the cardiac electric activity in $\Om$ ($\Om\subset \mathbb{R}^3$ being the natural domain of the heart).
+The main objective of this paper is to study the properties of controllability and observability for a family of nonlinear reaction-diffusion systems which degenerates into a nonlinear parabolic-elliptic system which models the electrical activity in the cardiac tissue.

-To state the model, we set $u_i=u_i(t,x)$ and $u_e=u_e(t,x)$ to represent, respectively, the spatial cellular and location $x \in \Om$ of the \textit{intracellular} and \textit{extracellular} electric potentials, whose difference $v=v(t,x)=u_i-u_e$ is the \textit{transmembrane} potential.
-The anisotropic properties of the two media are modeled by intracellular and extracellular conductivity tensors $\bM_i(x)$ and $\bM_e(x)$.
-The surface capacitance of the membrane is represented by the constant $c_m>0$.
-The transmembrane ionic current is represented by a nonlinear function $h(v)$ (the most interesting case being when the nonlinearity is cubic polynomial) depending on the value of the potential $v$.
+To state the model, we let $u_i=u_i(t,x)$ and $u_e=u_e(t,x)$ represent the \textit{intracellular} and \textit{extracellular} electric potentials, respectively.
+Their difference, $v=u_i-u_e$, is called the \textit{transmembrane} potential.
+The anisotropic properties of the media are modeled by intracellular and extracellular conductivity tensors $\bM_i(x)$ and $\bM_e(x)$.